geekrelief/gdnim/README.md

 When the project application is running, update and build the components.
 Watcher will check if safe dll is newer than hot dll and start a reload if so.

 ### Nim notes ###
 The godot-nim library in deps has been customized to use the new gc ARC and prep it for future versions of nim.
 Use the build script to generate the godotapi into the deps folder.
-Gdnim, and the godot-nim bindings are built against nim's devel branch.
+Gdnim, and the godot-nim bindings are built against nim 1.5.1 (devel branch).

 ### Compiler notes ###
 Gdnim also makes use of tcc, the [Tiny C Compiler](https://github.com/mirror/tinycc).
 It compiles much faster than gcc or vcc, but crashes when compiling with threads:on.
 Vcc and gcc both support threads.
 Clean builds with vcc and gcc are slow.
 Vcc can generate lots of warnings about incompatible types, while gcc requires some additional dlls to run.
 If you want to use gcc, see tasks.nim's final task where gcc dlls are checked.